 + What is MOMally?

-MOMally offers a supportive community for moms, combined with professional services to make motherhood easier, such as postpartum support groups, lactation, sleep training, and early parenting support.
+MOMally offers a supportive community for moms, combined with professional services to make motherhood easier, such as postpartum support groups, sleep training, and early parenting support.

 + How do you say it?

 I created MOMally to give new mothers what I felt could completely change their experience of motherhood, from one of survival to one of joy.
 I wanted to give them a community where we support each other wholeheartedly and encourage each other emphatically.
 We don’t have to agree on breast versus bottle or cry-it-out versus cosleeping.
 We are all bound by one common thread: we are mothers.
 We are all figuring it out as we go along, just doing our best every day.
 We don’t need much more in common than that.
 I also wanted to provide new moms (dads too!) with a source of knowledge and reassurance to help them feel confident and capable.
 I was inspired by my own mother, my greatest source of encouragement: the antidote to that nagging voice I had—that all mothers have—that I didn’t know what I was doing, and that I wasn’t cut out to be a mother.
 I wanted to be that person for someone else and pass on that gift.

 I thought about how the experience of motherhood would have been totally different for me if I had had a support system.
 As a new mom, I felt isolated and lonely.
 I went to a meetup where nobody talked to me beyond saying hello.
 Their kids were older, they all knew each other, and there was no moderator to interject with a simple, “you look like you’re in that haven’t-showered-in-4-days, leaky boob phase, and I just want you to know, we’ve all gone through this, and it gets better.”
 It wasn’t until my daughter went to school that I was able to make friends with other moms and realize I wasn’t alone in this experience.
 So, I formed an online community and began hosting support groups for new moms, and MOMally was born.